Sexual Assault Against Men

-How Can I Help a Male Who Has Experienced Sexual Assault?
+How Can I Help a Men Who Has Experienced Sexual Assault?

 When a male reveals he was sexually assaulted, it is important to trust him and listen to him.
 It is very significant that he shared this with you.
 He has allowed you into his circle of trust.
 Help him to discuss the incident by following these steps.

 Don’t interrupt him and let him lead the conversation.
 If he pauses and you feel comfortable asking a question, feel free to do so.

 Survivors find it difficult to talk about assault or abuse, so if they are doing so with you, it means they value and trust your opinion.

 If a man is trying to open up to you about sexual assault, do not make blanket or generic statements.
 It’s better to say nothing than blow him off by ignoring his comments or being overly optimistic.
 Let him know you are concerned about what happened and ask him to explain.